1kevgriff/Workshop-SPA-with-ASPNETCORE-VueJS/Exercises/1_Setting up Vite/README.md

 ## Introduction

-## Step 1: Install Vite
-You should have already done this as part of the setup process.
-Please check [Prerequisites](../../Prerequisites.md) for more information.

-## Step 2: Run the initialization command
+## Step 1: Run the initialization command

-Open a command prompt, and navigate to a working directory where you'll be working through these exercises.
+Open a command prompt, and navigate to a the `BEGIN` folder where you'll be working through this exercises.

 > npm init vite@latest

-## Step 3: Project Settings
+## Step 2 Project Settings

 The wizards will guide you through setting up a new Vue project.